ligurio/snippets/lua-tools/lua-jepsen/README.md

 at most one of these transactions may succeed.
 Indeed, this seems to
 hold: we have never observed a case in which both of these transactions committed successfully.
-However, a closely related test, monotonic, does reveal a serializability violation---we'll talk about that shortly.
+However, a closely related test, monotonic, does reveal a serializability violation - we'll talk about that shortly.

 - Register